wencywww/ExtJS-Photo-Gallery/README.md

   * **Requirements**
     * Linux/Windows-based PC (instructions below use Raspbian Buster and a Raspberry Pi board)
     * Apache webserver (nginx is also supported)
-    * PHP 7.x (instructions below use php 7.3) with the GD extension
+    * PHP => 7.1.3 (instructions below use php 7.3) with the GD extension
+    * A valid Google API Key with access to Maps JavaScript API, [get your own here](https://developers.google.com/maps/documentation/javascript/get-api-key)

   * **Sample steps on Raspbian**